Rolex Sea-Dweller: 2017 enlarged Sea-Dweller 4000 introduction

+In 2019, Rolex introduced the first two-tone Sea-Dweller with reference 126603.
+Like the previous release, it has a 43.0 mm case and Caliber 3235 movement, but diverts from the previous no frills utilitarian tool watch for saturation divers approach with the addition of fashionable 18 k gold accents on the watch case and bracelet.

+Semi-custom production runs

 Several semi-custom production runs of Sea-Dweller Submariner 2000 and 4000 models were produced with and without helium escape valves and differing watch dial patterns for the Comex S.A. company.
 These variants sometimes also had differing Rolex reference numbers.
 Some of these non-standard Sea-Dweller watches had the Comex S.A. logo depicted on the watch dial, which led to an unofficial "COMEX watches" designation by collectors.
 These watches were either issued to Comex staff members or were given as business gifts.